Learn Types of Loans and their Importance to Lenders

 Student Loans

-This type of loan class helps students pay for their education and education-related expenses such as tuition, housing, textbooks, food, transportation and more.
+This type of loan class helps students pay for their education and education-related expenses such as tuition, housing, textbooks, food, transportation, and more.
 While student loans aren't supposed to be used for costs unrelated to their schooling or education, lenders don't monitor the money as it's spent.

 The payoff timeline for a student loan is typically more than 10 years and up to 25 and 30 years in some instances.
 Both the federal government and private lenders can create a student loan, though federal loans typically have a lower APR in the 5% to 8% range; private loans have a wider APR range between 4% and 14%.